-Can you help us understand why our 5-year-old son, who was adopted out of a background of trauma and abuse, sometimes goes "out of control" for no apparent reason?
-Though we've done everything in our power to make him feel loved and secure, he has developed a number of serious behavioral problems.
-We've begun treating him for ADHD, but so far it doesn't seem to have helped.
-Can you suggest anything?
+Can you help us understand why our 5-year-old son sometimes goes out of control for no obvious reason?
+He was adopted from a background of trauma and abuse, but we've done everything in our power to make him feel loved and secure.
+Still, he's developed serious behavioral problems.
+We're treating him for ADHD, but so far it hasn't helped.

 It's possible that your boy is suffering from Sensory Processing Disorder (SPD).
 SPD can be defined as a practical inability to use information received through the senses so as to function smoothly and normally in everyday life.
 It has a physiological as well as a psychological basis, and is often caused by early childhood trauma.
 Though common among kids who come from "hard places," SPD is frequently misunderstood and misdiagnosed – as a matter of fact, it can easily be mistaken for ADHD.

 Sensation – touch, taste, sight, hearing, balance – and the discerning and skillful interpretation and use of sensation are not the same thing.
 We are born with the one; the other is honed and shaped as a child moves through the natural stages of growth and development.
 Babies fine-tune their perception of sensory information primarily within the context of nurturing experiences with a loving caregiver.
 As a nursing child snuggles close to her mother's breast, looks up into her mother's eyes, and sees her own expression mirrored in her mother's face, her brain begins to form healthy neural and chemical connections that enable her to grasp the meaning of these sensory interactions with her environment.
 Early trauma of any kind can interrupt this natural developmental flow, causing sensory deficits which often surface later in the form of behavioral and learning difficulties.

 SPD is not a single specific disorder.
 Instead, it's an umbrella term that covers a variety of neurological disabilities, including the following sub-types: